A Brief History

 On November 19, 1941, HMAS Sydney and HSK Kormoran sank each other off the coast of Western Australia, with the loss of 645 Australians and about 77 German seamen.
 The battle was Australia’s all time largest loss of life in its entire naval history and the largest Allied warship lost with all hands in World War II.
 For conspiracy theorists, what really happened has remained a controversy for over sixty years!

 On December 7, 1941, the Japanese launched a massive aerial surprise attack against U.S. military forces on the Hawaiian island of Oahu, mainly at Pearl Harbor.
-Every year on this date we are reminded of that “dastardly attack” by the various news media and by educational television channels running Pearl Harbor documentaries and conspiracy programs.

 On December 11, 1941, dictators Adolf Hitler of Germany and Benito Mussolini of Italy made an enormous blunder, perhaps one that cost them the war, when they declared war on the United States.